tmastersmart/pi-talk/README.md

 on the pi type 'espeak --voices' to get a list

-send a message using the option in the driver then run bash talk.sh  and it should speak
+send a message using the option in the driver then run bash talk2.sh  and it should speak

+select PLAY 1 and it should set 1.mp3 to play bash talk2.sh should play 1.mp3

-Create a chron to run every min and load bash talk.sh
+Create a chron to run every min and load bash talk2.sh

-or open a terminal and type 'watch -n 10 /home/pi/talk.sh'
+or open a terminal and type 'watch -n 10 /home/pi/talk2.sh'

 You also need to add a log rotation for /home/pi/talk.log